 RECOMMENDED: Full guide to the Rockefeller Christmas Tree

-The Rockefeller Center Christmas tree will be lit for the holiday season on Wednesday, November 30 at 8:55pm during a special ceremony.
-There will be fantastic performers and live music starting at 7pm sharp.
-The hosts for the evening are Matt Lauer, Savannah Guthrie, Al Roker and Hoda Kotb.
+The Rockefeller Center Christmas tree will be lit for the holiday season during a special ceremony on Wednesday, November 29, 2023.
+There will be fantastic performers and live music that evening.

-The Rockefeller Center tree lighting ceremony is located at Rockefeller Center on 49th St between Fifth and Sixth Avenues.
+The Rockefeller Center tree lighting ceremony is located at Rockefeller Center between 49th and 50th Sts in Manhattan.

-Who will be performing at the Rockefeller Center tree lighting ceremony?
+Who will be performing at the Rockefeller Center tree lighting?